-The National Wildlife Federation is working in all collaboration with researchers Bill Leikam and Greg Kerekez to advance research on wildlife in Silicon Valley and advocate for the critical habitat linkages required to ensure a healthy future for people and wildlife in a highly urbanized landscape.
+The National Wildlife Federation is working in collaboration with researchers Bill Leikam and Greg Kerekez to advance research on wildlife in Silicon Valley and advocate for the critical habitat linkages required to ensure a healthy future for people and wildlife.

 The ultimate goal that this campaign is working towards is creating connectivity and linkages for wildlife so the species can continue to live and thrive as humans continue to do the same.
 It is about living in harmony and unison with wildlife and incorporating nature into our lives as we urbanize.

 Gray foxes, Urocyon cinereoargenteus (the Latin name translates to "bushy-tailed dog of ashen silver"), can be identified by the color of their coats, which are a silver-gray on the back and face, reddish-brown on the legs and chest, all accompanied by a long bushy tail with a black stripe.
 The gray fox is the only member of the dog family that can climb trees!
 They are located throughout most of the United States and eat a wide variety of foods.